Revealing a Faith That Stands

 She needed to see what it looked like to lean on Jesus—that this Christianity thing was more than cheery slogans adults say to one another.
 She needed to see a real, living, steadfast faith, and our season of chaos offered the perfect opportunity.

 From that morning on, I determined to behave differently.
 I was still sad and frightened.
 I was still angry over some of the things that had happened, but instead of pulling within myself, I began to focus on Jesus.
 Dinner turned from times of tension and silence to prayers and family devotions.
 Bedtimes turned to faith discussions where we openly talked about what we knew to be true in the midst of all that was going on.

 And as a result, our family grew closer and I believe, Jesus became all the more real to a young, impressionable, and equally frightened little girl who needed an unshakable faith to stand on.

 Let's talk about this!
 What are some ways you reveal enduring faith when life feels hard or uncertain?
 Share your thoughts with us in the comments below, because we can all learn from and encourage one another!

-Before you leave, make sure to sign up for my free quarterly newsletter.
+And sign up for Jennifer Slattery's free quarterly newsletter.